rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 * `n5` is an inactive parent node
 * `n6` is a child node to `n5`

-If an implementation exits `n6` (i.e. after opening `s6`), then the list of sections will be `(s0,s1,s2,s3,s4,s6)` (`s5` does not exist because `n5` is no longer a sectioning node).
-The next node event that will have to be processed will then be the exit event of `n5`.
+If an implementation exits `n6` (i.e. after opening `s6`), then that list of sections will be `(s0,s1,s2,s3,s4,s6)` (`s5` does not exist because `n5` is no longer a sectioning node).
+After that, the node event which will have to be executed next is going to be the exit event of `n5`.
 And because `n5` acts as the parent container of `s6`, `s6` will have to be closed during that event.
 Consequently, the list of sections will no longer contain `s6`, which is why that list will change into `(s0,s1,s2,s3,s4)`.

 **case 3:** `(s0,s1,s2,s3,s4,s6,s7) => -{s6,s7} => (s0,s1,s2,s3,s4)`